 The counseling field is personal and hands-on, and so is the process of developing clinicians.
 Our online programs have been carefully designed by The Family Institute at Northwestern University to give you a rigorous yet intimate experience that prepares you to define your Northwestern Direction as an effective practitioner.

 Take a Northwestern Direction Online:

 The Northwestern Direction is a path you take to define yourself and your career as you pursue your master’s degree at Northwestern University.

 Lasting Connections That Lead to Ongoing Networking Opportunities

-Our online learning environment enables you to tap into our unique growth mindset so you can achieve your goals no matter how much counseling experience you have, and no matter where you live in the United States.
+Our online learning environment enables you to tap into our unique growth mindset so you can achieve your goals no matter how much experience you have, and no matter where you live in the United States.

 Challenging Coursework That Reinforces Key Theories

 As a clinical mental health counselor, you will work with people from diverse backgrounds, so it’s important to learn, observe, and practice many theoretical approaches.
 Our faculty work with experienced video producers to translate their on-campus courses into compelling online assignments that reinforce the theories you learn in class.
 You can use our mobile application to complete coursework from anywhere, with or without an Internet connection.

 “We discussed many widely used counseling approaches and explored how they align or differ from other theoretical orientations, as well as conceptualize cases using a number of these theories.
 This has helped me to become a more flexible counselor with the ability to integrate tools from various schools of thought to meet the needs of my clients.”

 Roundtable discussions: Explore diverse viewpoints as you watch faculty discuss key topics with aspiring clinicians.